germinateplatform/germinate-training/session-1.md

 ### Where is Germinate developed?

-Germinate has been developed by the Information and Computational Sciences Department at the James Hutton Institute just outside of Dundee in Scotland.
+Germinate has been developed by the Information and Computational Sciences Department at the James Hutton Institute [just outside of Dundee in Scotland](https://www.google.com/maps/@56.4582505,-3.0706454,2500m/data=!3m1!1e3).
 We have been developing Germinate since around 2005 and in recent years there has been a significant improvement on the functionality that Germinate offers its users.
+For more information on the James Hutton Institute you can [have a look at our webpage](https://www.hutton.ac.uk).

 From originally only storing a few markers and germplasm entries we now have databases with hundreds of thousands of plant lines and millions of SNP markers and phenotype data points.